-After the wonderful self-discovery adam experienced through naming the animals, he still found himself in crisis, alone and without a partner in this beautiful new world.
-And the Lord God confirms it saying, “it’s not good that he be alone.”
+After the wonderful self-discovery Adam experienced through naming the animals, he was still alone, without a partner in this beautiful new world.

 What is the point?

 The man, Adam was not changed from adam to îš.
 He did not lose what it meant to be Adam.
 The role of îš was added to Adam allowing him to be a greater expression of God’s design for mankind.
 Is not this how YHVH Elohim represents a richer, more complete expression of the Godhead in the Creation stories.

 The narrator then steps in and tries to provide understanding of what just happened.